pyxem/kikuchipy/doc/pattern_processing.rst

 In these cases it is convenient to rescale intensities to a desired data type range, either keeping relative intensities between patterns in a scan or not.
-We can do this for all patterns in a scan (:class:`~kikuchipy.signals.ebsd.EBSD` object) with :meth:`kikuchipy.signals.ebsd.EBSD.rescale_intensity`:
+We can do this for all patterns in a scan (:class:`~kikuchipy.signals.EBSD` object) with :meth:`kikuchipy.signals.EBSD.rescale_intensity`:

 .. code-block::